arrickx/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ```

 ## Explaining Custom Layers
-The app will not function correctly or may not able to function at all if there is unsupported layer that's not handle correctly.
+The app will not function correctly or may not able to function at all if there is an unsupported layer that's not handled correctly.
 The Model Optimizer will automatically classify any layer that is not in this [Supported Framework Layers List](https://docs.openvinotoolkit.org/2019_R3/_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html) as a custom layer.
 The process behind converting custom layers involves three steps, Generate, Edit, and Specify.
 1) Generate the custom Layer Template Files by using the Model Extension